Luoauoa/IODRNN/README.md

 This model was implemented nearly two years ago, sorry for the late...
 Welcome to play with this architecture and the metric designed to evaluate the latency in the forecast results.
-This is an unmatured idea, further suggestions and improvements are welcome !
+This is an unmatured idea, further suggestions and improvements are welcome!
-If you feel interest in some of my designs and want to follow, please cite
+If you feel interested in some of my designs and want to follow them, please cite

 @article{lu2024iodrnn,
   title={IODRNN-Incremental output decomposition for a valid traffic flow prediction with GNSS data}, author={Lu, Yihang and Peng, Liqun and Xu, Shucai and others},